Whats a 1099: Everything You Need to Know

-It is another option for stating income besides the W-2.
-Taxpayers and businesses may not appreciate 1099 because it is an extra form.
-But the IRS appreciates it.
-1099 is another form that is connected to the tax return and serves as evidence that income is paid to a specific taxpayer.
-Since 1099 also includes the taxpayer's social security number (SSN), the IRS is able to check to see if an income has been reported.
+A 1099 is another option for stating income besides the W-2.
+The 1099 is another form that is connected to the tax return and serves as evidence that income is paid to a specific taxpayer.
+Since the 1099 also includes the taxpayer's social security number (SSN), the IRS is able to check to see if an income has been reported.

 - Type of 1099 received

-In order for 1099 to be issued, there is typically a minimum income threshold that must be exceeded prior to creating 1099.
+In order for a 1099 to be issued, there is typically a minimum income threshold that must be exceeded.
 Exceptions to this rule do apply.
-Forms that do not have a minimum amount to be sent out are:
+Forms that do not have to meet a minimum income threshold prior to being sent out are: